-Bad Health in a Good Retreat: Life and Death in the “Worst” neighborhood of São Paulo, Brazil
+Making Space for Migrant Health: Life and Death in the “Worst” neighborhood of São Paulo, Brazil

-“Bad Health in a Good Retreat” focuses on the gap between “Public Health” (as a project of institutions) and “The Public’s Health” (as understood by the population).
+“Making Space for Migrant Health” focuses on the gap between “Public Health” (as a project of institutions) and “The Public’s Health” (as understood by the population).
 My focus is the history of one working-class/poor block in Bom Retiro (the “good retreat” of the title) over a period of about 130 years.
 The neighborhood is a multicultural one with Catholic immigrants from Southern Europe predominating in the nineteenth century, Jewish immigrants from Eastern Europe settling prior to World War II, and more recently immigrants of various faiths from Korea, China, Bolivia, and Paraguay.
 I, along with students and colleagues from Emory and the Federal University of São Paulo, have been working with a Brazilian health system medical team in addition to conducting archival research as we explore long-term continuities in the relationship between health professionals and the public.

 “Pauliceia 2.0”: Collaborative Mapping Project for the City of São Paulo, 1870-1940